httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an ordered dictionary parameters (each with a param-name and an optional param-value):

 0. Let output be an empty string.
-1. For each parameter in parameters:
+1. For each parameter-name with a value of param-value in parameters:
    1. Append ";" to output.
-   2. Let name be the result of applying Serializing a Key ({{ser-key}}) to parameter's param-name.
+   2. Append the result of applying Serializing a Key ({{ser-key}}) with param-name to output.
+   4. If param-value is not null:
-   3. Append name to output.
+      1. Append "=" to output.
-   4. If parameter has a param-value:
-      1. Let value be the result of applying Serializing an Item ({{ser-item}}) to parameter's param-value.
+      2. Append the result of applying Serializing an Item ({{ser-item}}) with param-value to output.
-      2. Append "=" to output.
-      3. Append value to output.
 2. Return output.